-The school's academic rules and I require that you attend at least 80% of the classes.
 I may lower a final grade or take other appropriate disciplinary action (up to entering a failing grade) if it is determined that a student is absent from more than 20% of the classes.
 I treat the sign-in sheet that I circulate each class period as presumptive evidence that you were there (or not there).
-Since we have 40 regularly scheduled classes, this means you should not miss more than 8 class sessions.
+[Note: if you attend class virtually, you should keep a record of those days so that you can demonstrate, if asked, that you did not exceed more than the one-third limit, described above.
+Since we have 40 regularly scheduled classes, you should not miss more than 8 class sessions.]
 School rules allow me to improve a student's grade by as much as one-third of a letter grade based on class performance (e.g., from B to B+).
 Keep in mind that in-class performance is based on the overall quality, not quantity, of your participation.
 Typically, only a handful of students earn this participation increase.
 On rare occasions, I've reduced a student's grade for failure to attend or participate.